simpeg/agrogeo24/index.md

-In this workshop we'll showcase how we can use the tools available in [SimPEG][https://simpeg.xyz], a Python library for Simulations and Parameter Estimations in Geophysics, to simulate ERT (a.k.a.
-DC resistivity) data from a synthetic model and then to run a deterministic inversion to recover the original model.
+In this workshop we'll showcase how we can use the tools available in [SimPEG][https://simpeg.xyz], a Python library for Simulations and Parameter Estimations in Geophysics, to simulate Electrical Resistivity Tomography (a.k.a.
+ERT / DC resistivity) data from a synthetic model and then to run a deterministic inversion to recover the original model.
 You'll learn how to set up a DC survey, define a mesh, build a synthetic model,